Unboxed-Software/solana-course/content/compressed-nfts.md

     - `merkleTree` - The merkle tree account
     - `payer` - The address paying for transaction fees, rent, etc.
     - `treeCreator` - The address to list as the tree creator
-    - `logWrapper` - The program to use to expose the data to indexers through logs; this should be the address of the SPL Noop program unless you have some other custom implementation
+    - `logWrapper` - The program to use to expose the data to indexers through logs; this should be the address of the SPL No-op program unless you have some other custom implementation
     - `compressionProgram` - The compression program to use for initializing the merkle tree; this should be the address of the SPL State Compression program unless you have some other custom implementation
 - `args` - An object representing additional arguments required by the instruction.
 This includes:
     - `maxBufferSize` - The max buffer size of the merkle tree